 - Clarity: Does the author provide enough background knowledge and context to make the research paper understandable and compelling to a general audience?

 - Organization: Is the research understandable and are the author’s motivations clear?

-- Appropriateness: Was the topic and its significance communicated in a manner appropriate for a non-specialist audience?
+- Appropriateness: Was the topic and its significance communicated in a manner appropriate for an intelligent, but non-specialist audience?

-- Visuals: If used, did the extra images, charts, graphs, et. enhance the research and help to emphasize the primary points of the research?
+- Visuals: If used, did the extra images, charts, graphs, etc. enhance the research and help to emphasize the primary points of the research?
 Is the research well formatted?